 Some states have gone beyond voluntary compliance.
 New York requires travelers complete a “Traveler Health Form” when arriving at an airport.
 Failure to complete the form is enforceable by a $2,000 fine.
 Travelers to New York may be ordered to complete a mandatory quarantine.

 On June 28, 2020, the Centers for Disease Control and Prevention updated their guidance on domestic travel.
 The CDC guidance reiterates staying at home is the best way to limit the spread of COVID-19.
 The United States Department of State issued a “Global Level 4 Health Advisory – Do Not Travel Advisory.”
-The Department of State advises Americans avoid international travel due to the global impact of COVID-19.
+The Department of State advises Americans to avoid international travel due to the global impact of COVID-19.

 The Coronavirus Task Force at Klehr Harrison stands ready to assist you in your business and legal needs.
 We will continue to provide additional information and guidance as the COVID-19 situation develops.